Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 When I Actually Got Upset About Tipping

 Last summer I took my family to a supposedly “authentic” luau that cost $150 per person.
 We paid online weeks in advance.
 When we arrived, we sat at assigned tables.
 Staff brought us pre-plated food with no options or special requests.
-At the end, they directed us to tip jars positioned at every exit.

 I asked one of the managers what the tips were for since we’d already paid such a high ticket price.
 She said tips were “appreciated for the performers and servers.”
 But performers typically don’t work for tips – they’re salaried.
 And the servers didn’t do anything beyond placing plates on tables.